nuts-foundation/nl-360-ig/input/pagecontent/vol2a.md

 The national reference index ('nationale verwijsindex', 'NVI') is not yet launched at the time of writing.
 This limits the options for an indexed pull scenario.

-- A broad BSN broadcast based on addressing information is not allowed
+- An undirected BSN broadcast based on addressing information is not allowed
 - If a legal basis is established between to organisations for the data exchange, it's allowed to search for a patient
 - If the data holder is part of a locally registered CareTeam, it's allowed to search for a patient